EMV Tokenization for all devices, channels, and payment use-cases

 Deploy your digital payment solution securely and easily with Thales and digitize your complete card portfolio with us.

-Our technology integrates seamlessly with all international payment brands such as Visa and MasterCard, along with domestic schemes and white label EMV.
+Our technology integrates seamlessly with all international payment brands such as Visa and MasterCard and domestic schemes and white label EMV.

-Our solution handles both card digitization and tokenization.
+Our solution handles both card digitization and EMV tokenization.

-Thales' Trusted Service Hub (TSH) allows you to select the tokenization platform of your choice:
+Thales' Trusted Service Hub (TSH) allows you to select the EMV tokenization platform of your choice:

 - If you're an issuer or a wallet provider planning to digitalize open-loop cards, then use our existing connections to international and domestic scheme TSPs, like VTS for Visa and MDES for MasterCard, or domestic or co-branded cards.
 If you're focusing on a close loop, then you can rely on Thales' own TSP.